drh-14/optimal-32-vertex-graph/Test/Readme.md

 module load mpich/gcc/3.2.1 gcc/10.2.0 slurm

+3.1 Complie DS.c before submitting the job

+mpicc -O -o DS DS.c

 4. Configure the Slurm Job

 Edit the Slurm script DS.slurm to set the desired job parameters.
-In particular, adjust the start and end job numbers (these are inclusive) and ensure that the total jobs parameter is consistent for all team members (we recommend using 5000).
+In particular, adjust the start and end job numbers (these are inclusive) and ensure that the total jobs parameter is consistent (300,000k).

 To edit the file, run: